smileboywtu/smileboywtu.github.io/_posts/2016-03-13-python-get-system-default-app-related-a-mime-type.md

 now you can find all the application inside the /Applications and then get the supported file extentions of them, and keep a copy of them inside the database.

+on linux, you will find the ~/.local/share/applications and /usr/share/applications, these two folder contains all the file type associations, just read the .list file inside them, you can get all the program that can open the program.

+Now I just try to write a library to get the open with programs cross-platform. if you want to help, you can find the repository [here](https://github.com/smileboywtu/mimeopen).

 ## reference